docelic/amber-introduction/README.md

     main: src/micrate.cr
 ```

 From there, running `crystal deps build micrate` will build `bin/micrate` which you can use as an executable to access micrate's functionality directly.
-Please note that this sets up `bin/micrate` and `amber db` in a compatible way so these commands can then be used interchangeably.
+Please note that this sets up `bin/micrate` and `amber db` in a compatible way so these commands can be used interchangeably.
 Run `bin/micrate -h` to see an overview of micrate's own commands.

-Please note that this setup (using both `amber db` and `bin/micrate`) should also be used if you want your migrations to run with different credentials or a different database URL than your regular `amber db` commands.
+The setup with a standalone `bin/micrate` command should also be used if you want your migrations to run with different credentials or a different database URL than your regular Amber application.

-In such case, `src/micrate.cr` could look like the following:
+In that case, `src/micrate.cr` could look like the following:

 ```crystal
 #!/usr/bin/env crystal